Q:How Long Do I Have in Order to Pursue a Claim for Personal Injuries?

 So, if you find yourself injured on someone’s property, call our office so we can determine your status and pursue your claim.

-Who Is at Fault in a Rear-End Car Accident?
+Q: Who Is at Fault in a Rear-End Car Accident?

-A car accident is often violent and unexpected, especially if we are struck from behind.
+A: A car accident is often violent and unexpected, especially if we are struck from behind.
 And when we are rear-ended, we automatically assume that the driver behind us is at fault.
 But is that always the case

 In most rear-end accidents, determining who is at fault is fairly easy.
 It’s usually the person in the rear.
 Most rear-end accidents we see occur when a driver is at a stoplight, stop sign or waiting to merge.